He (pronoun): History

 In the 12th century, it started to separate and appear without an h.
 Around the same time, one case was lost, and distinct pronouns started to develop.
 The -self forms developed in early Middle English, with hine self becoming himself.
 By the 15th century, the Middle English forms of he had solidified into those we use today.

 Gender

 He had three genders in Old English, but in Middle English, the neuter and feminine genders split off.
 Today, he is the only masculine pronoun in English.
-In the 18th century, it was suggested as a gender-neutral pronoun, and was thereafter often prescribed in manuals of style and school textbooks until around the 1960s.
-In 2019 the Meriam-Webster dictionary added the singular they after seeing a spike in search interest.
+In the 18th century, it was suggested as a gender-neutral pronoun, and was thereafter often prescribed in manuals of style and school textbooks until the 1960s.

 Syntax

 Functions

 He can appear as a subject, object, determiner or predicative complement.
 The reflexive form also appears as an adjunct.
 He occasionally appears as a modifier in a noun phrase.